ResponsivePanel Overview

-The Kendo UI ResponsivePanel allows you to hide part of a page content on small screens.
+The Kendo UI ResponsivePanel allows you to hide part of the page content when the user is viewing it on a small screen.

-CSS3 media queries are supported in Internet Explorer 9 and later versions only.
+Only Internet Explorer 9 and later versions support CSS3 media queries.

 Basic Configuration